pynvimdev/pynvimdev/Readme.md

 ## TODO
-- Build a Passwords Storer app #Bug fixes to be done in local machine before uploading
+- Build a Passwords Storer app #to be uploaded
 - Create a App to track location of a phone number # Not started
 - SpeedLang Project # Not started( But will create website for this project with JS + React )
 - Create Github CLI in python
-- Chocoop
+- Wikipedia cli
-- Wikipedia CLI
+- Linux Commands for windows
 - Art --> WebSite